elixir-europe/rdmkit/pages/contribute/github_way.md

   * Make your changes.
   * Click on “Commit changes”.

-{% include note.html content="Anyone can [comment on your issue or pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) and you can reply." %}
+{% include note.html content="Anyone can comment on your issue or pull request and you can reply.
+For more information on this, please visit the [Github docuemntation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request)" %}

 ### Request a review